ganeaflorin/Skill-Virtual-Instructor/README.md

     </section>
          <section id="objectives__microservice" role="doc-structure">
         <h3>5.8.
 AJAX</h3>
-        <p>We used AJAX in our javascript code, so when an admin wants to modify a path, the lessons for it, and also the steps for lessons will load live, without making requests for server, so the admin will can handle the lessons easily.</p>
+        <p>We used AJAX in our javascript code, so when an admin wants to modify a path, the lessons for it, and also the steps for lessons will load live, without reloading the poge, so the admin will can handle the lessons easily.</p>
     </section>
         <section id="objectives__microservice" role="doc-structure">
         <h3>5.9.
 SQL-injection</h3>